-Whether you are optimizing your exercise regimen for performance, or to live longer, Zone 2 heart rate training deserves your attention.
-This article will
+Whether you are optimizing your exercise regimen for performance or you want to live a longer healthy life, the concept of zone 2 heart rate training deserves

 10 Recommendations To Thrive With Osteoarthritis of the Knee